 North Carolina Distracted Driving Accident Attorney

-Is Distracted Driving Illegal in North Carolina?
+Distracted Driving Laws in North Carolina

+The dangers of distracted driving, and especially texting while driving, have led many states to issue laws against certain practices in order to ensure safety on the road.
+48 states have implemented laws banning texting while driving.
 In North Carolina, it is illegal for anyone to text and drive.
 This means that a police officer can issue you a ticket if you are pulled over for texting while your vehicle is moving.

 A Criminal Case May Help Your Injury Claim